Correlation Between QKC and EOSDAC

 Pair Corralation between QKC and EOSDAC

-Assuming the 90 days trading horizon QKC is expected to under-perform the EOSDAC.
-But the crypto coin apears to be less risky and, when comparing its historical volatility, QKC is 1.11 times less risky than EOSDAC.
-The crypto coin trades about -0.09 of its potential returns per unit of risk.
-The EOSDAC is currently generating about -0.05 of returns per unit of risk over similar time horizon.
-If you would invest 0.04 in EOSDAC on November 27, 2024 and sell it today you would lose (0.01) from holding EOSDAC or give up 29.89% of portfolio value over 90 days.
+Assuming the 90 days trading horizon QKC is expected to generate 0.7 times more return on investment than EOSDAC.
+However, QKC is 1.42 times less risky than EOSDAC.
+It trades about -0.06 of its potential returns per unit of risk.
+EOSDAC is currently generating about -0.07 per unit of risk.
+If you would invest 0.93 in QKC on December 30, 2024 and sell it today you would lose (0.27) from holding QKC or give up 28.56% of portfolio value over 90 days.

 Time Period3 Months [change]